mohamedzouaghi/fleet_health/README.md

  - The directory encrypted_stats: Temporary directory where clients data wait to be decrypted and processed
- - The directory public_keys: Temporary directory which hosts the public_keys before being sent to clie
+ - The directory public_keys: Temporary directory which hosts the public_keys before being sent to clients.

-1. Instructions to install and configure prerequisites or dependencies
+## 2. Instructions to install and configure prerequisites or dependencies

 The project has been developed using python3 (3.5.3 to be more precise) and MySQL 5.9.
 Here after the list of libraries that need to be installed.
-** Note:** Some of the following packages are probably already installed, if that's the case no need to reinstall them.
+**Note:** Some of the following packages are probably already installed, if that's the case no need to reinstall them.

-##Server machine - pckages and dependencies:
+### Server machine - pckages and dependencies:
 All used packages can be installed using pip (for instruction on how to install pi see: https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip)

 * paramiko: (http://www.paramiko.org/installing.html)